Create a Website Account - Manage notification subscriptions, save form progress and more.

 No. You only may talk to the Judge about your citation during your appearance in open court on your assigned court day.

 Yes, translation services are provided by Language Line Services over a speakerphone in the courtroom.
-The City’s Limited English Proficiency Procedure may be downloaded.
+The City’s Limited English Proficiency Procedure may be downloaded on our website.

-You may request a payment plan in open court on your scheduled court date.
-The Judge will hear your request then and may approve up to a three-month payment plan.
-Also, you could come by City Hall at least a week prior to your court date and pick up a form requesting a hearing on Indigency to be held on your court date.
+You may request a payment plan on your scheduled court date.
+The Judge will approve up to a three-month payment plan.
+Also, you could come by City Hall at least a week prior to your court date and pick up a form requesting a hearing on Indigency to be held on your court date if you qualify.
 This form should be filled out completely and brought to court with you, along with all supporting documentation.
 If you have questions about this, call Michelle Honick at 65/292-5531.

 Come in to Berry Hill City Hall at least a week in advance of your scheduled court date in order to pick up the forms you’ll need to fill out for the indigency hearing on your scheduled court date.
 You will have to fill out the forms completely and bring them to court with you, along with all supporting documentation, on your court date for the Judge to review.
 He cannot approve them before court or by phone--just in open court.
 It is up to the Judge if Indigency will be granted after he reviews the paperwork.
 If the Judge finds you do not qualify for indigency, you may request a payment plan of up to three months during your court appearance.

 We are located at 698 Thompson Lane, Nashville, TN 37204-- across from the Pepsi plant and in between Woodlawn Cemetery and Calypso Cafe.
 There’s a large statue of a bear in front of City Hall.
 City Hall is open from 8:30 a.m. until 5:00 p.m.
 Monday through Friday (except on holidays).
 Court is held in the City Hall building.
 There is a parking lot next to our building with free parking.